If you came to this page directly, you might wish to read a page with an introduction to this section first.

 Houses in the Arabahmet neighbourhood: (left) Greek; (right) Turkish

 At the 1878 Congress of Berlin, Britain helped the Sultan to reduce the effects of a disastrous war against Russia.
 In return she was given the administration of Cyprus.
 The island was again well placed along trade routes because of the 1867 opening of the Suez Canal.
 Nicosia experienced a period of rapid development.
 New houses were built in the Arabahmet district in the north-western section of the town.
 Greek and Turkish families lived side by side, but the design of their houses was different.
-The Greeks decorated them with pilasters and capitals whereas the Turks retained the projecting rooms of Ottoman tradition.
+The Greeks decorated them with pilasters and capitals whereas the Turks retained the projecting rooms of Ottoman tradition (see the houses of Safranbolu which have retained their original design).

 In 1974 Nicosia was partitioned along ethnic lines.
 The previous version (2002) of this page covered only the northern/Turkish sector of the town, as there were constraints to moving back and forth between the two sectors.
 In 2012 these constraints did not exist any longer.
 The two Mayors of Nicosia have worked together to reduce the impact of the division in sectors, at least for foreign visitors.
 Tourist maps show the monuments of the whole town and on purpose in this page they have been described without references to Turkish or Greek sectors.